evermoving/SystemCaptioner/README.md

 ## Limitations/Troubleshooting

+‼️ Occasionally, the app can take a long time to start up/load a model.
+If there are no clear errors in console, wait for at least a few mins.

 If you experienced any issues with System Captioner, let me know in the 'Issues' page of this repo!
 Include the Console window log if possible.